DrSHendricks/DrSHendricks.github.io/README.md

 - **Suspicious Transactions (money laundering) Between 2000 and 2017 in the US** <br/>
 The analysis summarises the trends and distributions of suspicious transactions flowing in to and out of America. <br/>
-<iframe src="https://www.kaggle.com/embed/sherena/spatial-analysis-of-suspicious-transactions?kernelSessionId=65279366" height="600" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="Suspicious Transactions shown on charts and maps"></iframe>
+<iframe src="https://www.kaggle.com/sherena/fincen-map-and-flow-of-suspicious-transactions" height="600" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="Suspicious Transactions shown on charts and maps"></iframe>

-## Financial MArket Analysis
+## Financial Market Analysis
 - **Liquidity Measure Three Ways** <br/>
 The estimates illustrate a commonality in market liquidity and potential risks of liquidity transmission among industries. <br/>
 ### Click different measures to see more